aadicodes/AI-ML-ClassNotes/Statistics Fundamentals.md

-Probability theory is a branch of mathematics that studies the likelihood of different outcomes from uncertain events, essentially providing a mathematical framework to analyze randomness and quantify the chance of something happening, where the probability of an event is a number between 0 (impossible) and 1 (certain)
+# Probability theory
+is a branch of mathematics that studies the likelihood of different outcomes from uncertain events, essentially providing a mathematical framework to analyze randomness and quantify the chance of something happening, where the probability of an event is a number between 0 (impossible) and 1 (certain).
 This was developed during 17th to 19th centuries.

 The first step in DataScience is "Exploring Data " Exploratory Data Analysis (EDA) is relatively new area of Statistics